-Refresh data only when table has been modified (time-stamped Axiom queries)
+Refresh data only when dependent tables have been modified (timestamped Axiom queries)

-You can configure an Axiom query so that it will only refresh data if the primary table has been modified since the last execution of the query.
-If the table has not been modified, then the query will not execute and the existing data in the sheet will be left as is.
+You can configure an Axiom query so that it will only refresh data if one or more dependent tables have been modified since the last execution of the query.
+If the dependent tables have not been modified, then the query will not execute and the existing data in the sheet will be left as is.
 This feature is known as time-stamped Axiom queries.